langchain-ai/langgraph/docs/docs/concepts/memory.md

 - Managing what messages (e.g., from a long message history) are sent to a chat model to limit token usage;
 - Summarizing past conversations to give a chat model context from prior interaction;
 - Selecting few shot examples (e.g, from a dataset) to guide model responses;
-- Personalizing applications with specific information (e.g., user attributes) gleaned from previous conversations;
+- Maintaining persistent data (e.g., user preferences or conversation context) across multiple chat sessions;
 - Allowing an LLM to update its own prompt using past information (e.g., meta-prompting);

 Below, we'll discuss each of these examples in some detail.